I Got Served With A Temporary Restraining Order. What Do I Do Now?

 As you can see, this is a fairly technical proceeding with a very specific purpose: to refute the Plaintiff’s allegations and prove either that that things did not happen the way the Plaintiff says they did and/or that, even if they did, the events did not rise to the level of domestic violence sufficient to enter a permanent Final Restraining Order.

 This is a very simplified explanation of what will happen at the final hearing.
-You should also review Part II of this series for additional information.
+You should also for additional information.
 However, this information cannot substitute legal advice as to the specific circumstances of your case.